aparkgh/aparkgh/README.md

 ## 👋 Hey, I'm Andrew Park

 I'm currently a USYD student with a passion for computers and tech.
-I can also play piano and have a small dog named Scooter 🐕
+I like working on small projects from time to time - I can also play piano and have a small dog named Scooter 🐕

 ### 🚀 Currently Working On:
 - Recreation of Inkball in Java using Gradle